lando/lando/docs/config/events.md

 ---
-description: Lando events let you run aribitrary commands before or after certain parts of the Lando runtime; clear caches after a database import or run a script before deployment.
+description: Lando events let you run arbitrary commands before or after certain parts of the Lando runtime; clear caches after a database import or run a script before deployment.
 ---

 # Events